Moustikitos/python-nostr/docs/event.md

 ```

 Metadata specific Event subclass.
 It defines metadata fields as property with
 getter and setter.
-Values are extracted from content string or injected n it.
+Values are extracted from content string or injected in it.

 **Examples**:

   ```python
   >>> e = event.Event.set_metadata(
   ...     name="toons", about="None", picture="None", prvkey=k